hinnes97/SW_summerschool/README.md

 ```sh
 python -m pip install -e ".[notebooks]"
 ```
+Alternatively, if you are using conda, run the pip install command inside a fresh conda environment.

 ### Exercises
 The exercises for the day will be found in the `examples` directory in the appropriately named sub-directories.
 Follow the instructions inside the jupyter notebooks.